Rigging

 [f] blendshapes [It's a feature found in every 3D software that allows bones to be linked to polygons.
 To do this, you paint a zone of influence on the geometry for each bone.]

-The rigging itself being very straightforward was also something I liked about it.
-Compared to the moulds that I had to really polish to avoid harsh angles, Shim’s rig was really simple (not in an easy way more like plain ?
-But positive), just like his personality and design !
-This made it easier for me to determine what I had to do in what order without getting lost or overwhelmed (at first at least).
+The rigging itself being very straightforward was something I liked about it.
+Shim’s rig was really simple, just like his personality and design !
+This made it easier for me to determine what I had to do in what order.

-For the moulds everything went smoothly.
-It was fun to adapt this very simple rig to the different shapes and needs depending on the mould variety.
+As for the molds, it was fun to adapt this very simple rig to the different shapes and of each mold variety.
 Do they jiggle ?
 How tall are they ?
 Will they be in the storm ?
 Does Shim interact with them ?
-Apart from the polishing mentioned earlier that was really the only thing a little troublesome, they were very nice to work on !

 Acting & Animation

-I like to imagine the movement first.
-I focus on the way I would decompose the action, how the weight balances, how the environment influences the scene, etc… Shim is a round little guy, it’s moving like a squishy marshmallow.
-Despite its body shape, it is very delicate and soft so I had to consider that factor for the animation.
-We had filmed a lot of references already so it helped with the visualisation.
-Analyzing the reference videos is very important to deconstruct the moves and understanding them.
-It makes the animation process faster.
+When animating I like to imagine the movement first.
+I focus on the way I would decompose the action, how the weight balances, how the environment influences the scene, etc… Shim is a round little guy.
+Despite its body shape, it is very delicate and soft so I had to factor that in for the animation.
+We had filmed a lot of references already in order to visualize the movement.
+Analyzing the reference videos is very important to deconstruct and understanding them in order to make the animation process faster and easier.
 The main goal is to make sure the poses of the body are organic and accurate, while keeping in mind the way Shim moves is altered by his mushroom-like nature.

 We decided very early on that the focus of our movie was the gardens, so we agreed on a more discreet character design for Shim.
-His eyes are hidden behind his triangle hat, only the lower half of his face is visible.
+His eyes are hidden beneath his hat, only the lower half of his face is visible.
 A lot of the time, facial expressions were not central in the scenes.
-That said, I used my own face as direct reference, making faces to understand how the muscles around my mouth and nose were working.
-Sometimes I would remember a precise scene from a movie I watched that would match the emotion I was trying to portray.
+That said, I used my own face as direct reference in order to understand how the muscles around my mouth and nose were working.
+Sometimes other times I would use precise scenes from specific films as references.